-Our goal in this Section is two fold.
-First we will give a new proof for the existence of spectral gap and log-sobolev estimates on the Ornstein-Uhlenbeck for smooth manifolds with bounded Ricci curvature, and this new proof will give sharper estimates than those of \cite{Fang_Poin},\cite{Hsu_LogSob}.
-In fact, this improvement in the estimates is vital for our purposes, because more fundamentally we will then show in Theorem \ref{t:smooth_bounded_ricci} that the proven spectral gap estimates for the Ornstein-Uhlenbeck operator are in fact {\it equivalent} to the corresponding bound on the Ricci curvature.
-The techniques will also generalize in the second part of the paper to allows us to prove in Section \ref{s:bounded_ricci_analysis} the corresponding estimates for nonsmooth metric measure spaces which have generalized Ricci curvature bounds.
-In this case the Ornstein-Uhlenbeck operators may not even be linear operators, none-the-less we will be able to prove the correct log-sobolev and poincare estimates on them.\\
+In this section we define a new class of operators, which include in them the classical Ornstein-Uhlenbeck operator.
+Our main goal for this section is to see that bounds on the Ricci curvature are equivalent to a form of spectral gap and log-Sobolev estimates on these operators.
+In fact, we can deduce from them estimates on the classical Ornstein-Uhlenbeck operator which are sharper than those currently in the literature.
+These improved estimates are actually vital for our purposes, as the {\it equivalence} between these estimates and the bounds on the Ricci curvature fail for the weaker estimates currently in the literature.
+The techniques will also generalize in the second part of the paper to allow us to prove the corresponding estimates for nonsmooth metric measure spaces which have generalized Ricci curvature bounds.
+In this case the Ornstein-Uhlenbeck operators may {\it apriori} not even be linear operators, none-the-less we will be able to prove the correct log-Sobolev and Poincare estimates on them.\\

 To explain all of this more carefully let us briefly discuss the $H^1_x$-gradient on path space, which was first introduced in \cite{Malliavin_Geometrie}.
 We will be interested in what's to come in studying functions $F$ which are defined on based path space $P_x(M)$.
 Normally it is easier to consider the constructions on smooth cylinder functions first, and then to extend more arbitrarily.
 Classically, one defines the $H^1_x$-gradient on based path space in a manner similar to the parallel gradient (\ref{e:parallelgradient_0}) by